Chao-Xi/jxazurebook/docs/ab100/2ab100_exam.md

 *-> Have the sales executives use handsfree headsets to interact with an AI agent when they have questions about internal policies or customer data.

-To enable handsfree headset interaction with an AI agent for internal policies and customer data in Dynamics 365 Sales, you should use Microsoft Copilot Studio to create a custom agent template.
+**To enable handsfree headset interaction with an AI agent for internal policies and customer data in Dynamics 365 Sales,** you should use Microsoft Copilot Studio to create a custom agent template.

 Here is the breakdown of the recommended approach and templates:

-Recommended Template Voice-enabled agent template (in Copilot Studio): This template provides the foundational, pre-configured setup for Interactive Voice Response (IVR) capabilities, allowing for natural language voice inputs and text-to-speech output.
+**Recommended Template Voice-enabled agent template (in Copilot Studio)**: This template provides the foundational, pre-configured setup for Interactive Voice Response (IVR) capabilities, allowing for natural language voice inputs and text-to-speech output.

 Internal Data Knowledge Source: Within this agent, you will connect to Dataverse (for customer data) and configure Knowledge Sources (for internal policy documents).

-Note:

-To implement a hands-free AI agent for Dynamics 365 Sales using the Voice agent template in Microsoft Copilot Studio, follow these steps to enable voice-first interactions for internal policies and customer data.

-1. Create a Voice-Enabled Agent

-2. Configure Hands-Free Interaction

-3. Connect to Internal Dat

-### QUESTION 2
+### QUESTION 2  💩💩💩

-Which tool should you use for the prospect communication requirements in Dynamics 365 Sales?
+Which tool should you use for the **prospect communication requirements in Dynamics 365 Sales**?

 A. Azure AI Search